Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-create-a-texture.md

-# Create a render graph system texture
+# Create a texture in the render graph system

-You can create a render graph texture in a custom render pass.
-You can then [read from or write to the texture](render-graph-read-write-texture.md).
+To create a texture in the render graph system, use the `UniversalRenderer.CreateRenderGraphTexture` API.

 When the Universal Render Pipeline (URP) optimizes the render graph, it might not create a texture if the final frame doesn't use the texture, to reduce the memory and bandwidth the render passes use.
-Refer to [Introduction to the render graph system](render-graph-introduction.md) for more information.
+For more information about how URP optimizes render graphs, refer to [Introduction to the render graph system](render-graph-introduction.md).

-If you need to use a texture in multiple frames or on multiple cameras, for example a texture asset you imported in your project, refer to [Import a texture into the render graph system](render-graph-import-a-texture.md).
+For more information about using a texture in multiple frames or on multiple cameras, for example a texture asset you imported in your project, refer to [Import a texture into the render graph system](render-graph-import-a-texture.md).

 ## Create a texture